Little India (Middlesex County, New Jersey)

-Little India, Edison/Iselin, also known as Oak Tree Road, is a predominantly South Asian shopping, business, and dining district centered on a road, designated County Route 604, situated in Middlesex County, in Central New Jersey, and set amidst a suburban residential region home to many South Asian families.
-One food and entertainment critic has named the "atmospheric" Little India as one of the "50 Best Reasons to Live in New Jersey."
+Oak Tree Road is a predominantly South Asian shopping, business, and dining district centered on a road designated County Route 604 in Middlesex County, in Central New Jersey.
+The commercial district, which is commonly known as India Square and also as Little India, is set amidst a suburban residential area that is home to many South Asian families.
+It runs through parts of Edison and Woodbridge Township.

 Location

-Little India on Oak Tree Road runs for about one-and-a-half miles through Edison and neighboring Iselin, New Jersey.
-The epicenter of Little India retail is traditionally on the two-block stretch of Oak Tree Road between Correja Avenue and Middlesex Avenue in Iselin, an area officially known as India Square; there, as of 2017, rents were roughly double over the rest of the strip.
+Oak Tree Road runs for about one-and-a-half miles through Edison and neighboring Iselin, a section of Woodbridge Township.
+The epicenter of Little India retail is traditionally on the two-block stretch of Oak Tree Road between Correja Avenue and Middlesex Avenue in Iselin, an area officially known as India Square; there, as of 2017, rents were roughly double over the rest of the area.
 The intersection of Wood Avenue and Oak Tree Road is where the two towns meet.
+Some have lamented the "stroad" status of parts of the western portion of the road as inhibiting ideal walkability from establishment to establishment, and have advocated for improved sidewalks.

-Little India is located in Central Jersey in Middlesex County, the U.S. county with the highest concentration of Indian Americans.
+Middlesex, in Central Jersey, is the U.S. county with the highest concentration of Indian Americans.

-This zone is the largest and most diverse South Asian ethnic enclave and cultural hub in the United States.
+This area is the largest and most diverse South Asian ethnic enclave and cultural hub in the United States.
 According to the 2017 American Community Survey, 42.6% of Iselin residents identified themselves as being Asian Indian, the highest for any census-designated place in the United States.

-The area is served by Metropark Station, providing a one-seat commuter rail connection to Penn Station in Midtown Manhattan.

-Some have lamented the stroad status of parts of the strip as inhibiting ideal walkability from establishment to establishment, and have advocated for improved sidewalks.

 Culture, cuisine, and commerce

 Oak Tree Road in Edison and Iselin is home to over 400 South Asian business establishments, including dining, halal grocery, jewelry, apparel and electronics retailing, and entertainment.

 Many come to the area for its traditional gold and Maharashtrian jewelry retailers.
-Indian-American supermarket chain Patel Brothers has a location on the strip.